IRMP-org/IRMP/README.md

 ### Version 1.2.1
 - Bug for AVR architecture fixed.
 - ATtiny85 + ATtiny167 support for ATTinyCore and Digistump core.
-- Support for "Generic STM32F1 series" from STM32 Boards from STM32 cores of Arduino Board manager.
+- Support for "Generic STM32F1 series" from "STM32 Boards (selected from submenu)" of Arduino Board manager.

 ### Version 1.2.0 - This version contains a bug for the AVR architecture
 - Added STM32 M3 (BluePill) support.